SEEDEING/offline-calculator-subnet-mask/README.md

 # offline-calculator-subnet-mask
 can use at offline.
-To calculator subnet mask
+To using calculator subnet mask